CrackAndDie/Hypocrite.Services/README.md

     }.SetTheme());
 }
 ```
-Every external color registration gives you dynamic Brush and Color (like *TestBrush* and *TestBrushColor*).
-You can also use this brushes (also colors with a prefix *...Color* at the end) in your project:
+Every color registration gives you dynamic Brush and Color (like *TestBrush* and *TestBrushColor*).

-- PrimaryLightBrush
-- PrimaryMidBrush
-- PrimaryDarkBrush
-- NonPrimaryBrush  // PrimaryLightBrush in the dark theme, PrimaryDarkBrush in the light
-- SecondaryLightBrush
-- SecondaryMidBrush
-- SecondaryDarkBrush
-- TextForegroundBrush
+Here is the names that should be registered in your app:
+- *TextForeground* - The colors of the product name and window buttons
+- *WindowStatus* - The colors of the window progress indicator
+- *Window* - The colors of the window and window header backgrounds

 *ConfigureApplicationVisual* could be called in *OnStartup* overrided method like this:
 ```cs